Cv-learning/A-dataset-for-crack-detection-and-segmentation/README.md

 # A-dataset-for-crack-detection-and-segmentation

+This repository contains the dataset used in the paper
+**"Post-Earthquake Bridge Damage Diagnosis via Multi-Domain Fusion of UAV-Based Crack Detection and Finite Element Surrogate Modeling"** (Engineering Structures, under review).

+## Dataset Overview
+- Total number of images: **> 10,000**
+- Image resolution: 640×640 pixels
+- Includes crack images from public benchmarks (CFD, Crack500, DeepCrack) and field‑collected UAV imagery of bridge components (decks, piers, etc.)
+- Annotations: bounding boxes (YOLO format) and pixel‑wise segmentation masks (PNG)

+## GitHub Display Limitation
+Due to a standard limitation of the GitHub web interface, **only the first 1,000 files** are shown when browsing the repository directly.
+The remaining images are **still present** in the repository and can be accessed by:

+- Clicking the **"Load more"** button at the bottom of the file list (repeatedly) to progressively load additional files; or
+- Cloning the repository locally, where all files will be fully visible.

+## Citation
+If you use this dataset in your research, please cite the original paper:

-This code repository contains the image data and supporting code for training computer vision models, which are used in the paper *Post-Earthquake Bridge Damage Diagnosis via Multi-Domain Fusion of UAV-Based Crack Detection and Finite Element Surrogate Modeling*.
+> Liu, Z., et al. (2026).
+Post-Earthquake Bridge Damage Diagnosis via Multi-Domain Fusion of UAV-Based Crack Detection and Finite Element Surrogate Modeling. *Engineering Structures* (under review).

-The crack detection dataset (crack dataset) includes 11,584 annotated crack images.
-Image files are stored in the `images` folder, and the corresponding annotation files are placed in the `labels` folder.

-The crack segmentation dataset (crack segmentation dataset) contains 4,634 images for crack segmentation tasks.
-Original images and segmentation annotation files are stored in the `images` and `masks` folders respectively.
+For questions or issues, please contact the authors via the repository issues section.

+---

 When training YOLO11n, YOLO12n and RT-DETR models, you can train custom models based on the ultralytics library by creating adapted yaml configuration files.